iamjohnmills/imagereader/README.md

 Analyzes and filters out irrelevant images

 Compares images and filters out duplicates

+Note: I'm using this CORS proxy in the front-end part of my app: https://github.com/Rob--W/cors-anywhere/ until I can find a better way to handle this.

 ## Highlights
 Extensive ES6 usage, including map, filter, reduce, and promises